GrymRpr/b0rk3d-V2/README.md

 ![b0rk3d V2 Banner](https://i.ibb.co/nsYcwJ5S/b0rk3d-V2-banner.png)

-# Terminus: b0rk3d V2 *(formerly HorseMenu)*
+# Terminus: b0rk3d V2.2 *(formerly HorseMenu)*

 A powerful, community-driven mod menu for **Red Dead Redemption 2** and **Red Dead Online** by Rockstar Games.
 **Strictly for educational purposes.**

-Remember: This is based in EARLY BETA Code and may not function as intended.
+Remember: This is based in BETA Code and may not function as intended.
 I am pretty much the sole tester for V2 So...

 ---